The Painted Bird

 Adapted from Jerzy Kosiński’s 1965 novel, Václav Marhoul’s The Painted Bird comes at the viewer with its talons bared; an affront that asks audiences to stomach a vision of war marked by acts of barbarism and sexual deviancy.

-The film follows an unnamed boy of Jewish heritage (Petr Kotlár), as he embarks on a nightmarish voyage through an austere and implacable wilderness, where characters cross paths like ghosts, and violence strikes as suddenly as lightning.
-Named after one of the film’s most shocking scenes, in which a starling daubed with white paint is pecked to death by its flock, Marhoul’s depiction of the Second World War shifts seamlessly between ugliness and lyricism, thanks primarily to Vladimir Smutny’s luminous black and white cinematography.
+The film follows an unnamed boy of Jewish heritage (Kotlár), as he embarks on a nightmarish voyage through an austere and implacable wilderness, where characters cross paths like ghosts, and violence strikes as suddenly as lightning.
+Named after one of the film’s most shocking scenes, in which a starling daubed with white paint is pecked to death by its flock, Marhoul’s depiction of WWII shifts seamlessly between ugliness and lyricism, thanks primarily to Vladimir Smutny’s luminous black and white cinematography.

 Despite deriving its power from a child’s-eye view of the war, the film has far more in common with Homer's Odyssey than Andrey Tarkovsky’s Ivan’s Childhood or Elem Klimov’s Come and See.
 Marhoul’s commitment to an allegorical structure not only allows him to depict the breadth of atrocities inflicted by the German and Russian armies in Eastern Europe, it also gives him the opportunity to pull together a band of larger than life cameos, including Udo Kier, Stellan Skarsgård and Harvey Keitel.